 Configuration and Query reports are used to search through the NavisAccess device database and return information based on devices selected and/or ad hoc queries.
+Reports are created using the NavisAccess Ad Hoc Reporter.
 Before generating a report, please note the following:

-- Reports can only be generated for devices that have been discovered by NavisAccess. - A configuration report can only be generated for devices which have had configuration files downloaded into the NavisAccess configuration file database.
+- Reports can only be generated for devices that have been discovered by NavisAccess. - Remote access reports can only be generated on devices that have Call Logging enabled and are monitored with AccessWatch. - A configuration report can only be generated for devices which have had configuration files downloaded into the NavisAccess configuration file database.